Slain Delmar Police Cpl. Keith Heacook To Be Laid To Rest Monday

 Several people have rallied to raise money in Heacook’s honor.
 Country musician Jimmie Allen will hold a concert for his family Monday.

-Maryland State Police already have raised $20,000 for Heacook’s 12-year-old son.MORE NEWS: Man Shot, Seriously Wounded In West Baltimore, Police Say
+Maryland State Police already have raised $20,000 for Heacook’s 12-year-old son.MORE NEWS: COVID-19 In Maryland: 8 Deaths Reported Sunday As Hospitalizations & Positivity Rate Decline